rfreedman/android-websocket-test/README.md

-A simple Android application to test out websocket communication, using the AutoBahn websocket library and the ws://echo.websocket.org Echo Server
+A simple Android application to test out websocket communication, using the Autobahn websocket library and the ws://echo.websocket.org Echo Server